Assisat Oshoala Takes Swipe at Morocco After CAF Strips Senegal of AFCON 2025 Title

 Source: Getty Images

-In a statement released by CAF appeal, the board decided that in application of Article 84 of the Regulations of the AFCON, Senegal is declared to have forfeited the final match, with the result of the Match being recorded as 3-0 in favour of the Federation Royale Marocaine de Football (FRMF).
+In a statement released by the CAF appeal board, the board decided that, in accordance with Article 84 of the AFCON Regulations, Senegal is declared to have forfeited the final match, with the result being recorded as 3-0 in favour of the Fédération Royale Marocaine de Football (FRMF).

 Read also